lextudio/AvaloniaVSCode/README.md

-# Avalonia for Visual Studio Code
+# Avalonia for Visual Studio Code from LeXtudio Inc.

 [Avalonia](https://github.com/AvaloniaUI/Avalonia/) is a cross-platform XAML-based UI framework providing a flexible styling system and supporting a wide range of Operating Systems such as Windows via .NET Framework and .NET Core, Linux via Xorg and macOS.

-The Avalonia for Visual Studio Code Extension contains support for Avalonia XAML autocomplete and previewer.
+The Avalonia for Visual Studio Code Extension contains support for Avalonia XAML support like autocomplete, previewer, etc.

+> Fork & Maintenance Notice
+>
+> This repository is a fork maintained by **LeXtudio Inc.** Our goal is to actively maintain and enhance the Avalonia developer experience in Visual Studio Code by:
+>
+> - Keeping the extension up to date with new Avalonia releases
+> - Improving performance, reliability, and cross‑platform behavior
+> - Adding new productivity features (outline view, smarter completion, diagnostics, etc.)
+> - Responding to community feedback and accelerating fixes
+>
+> Issues and feature requests are welcome—your input helps shape the roadmap.

 Follow the [contribution guide](CONTRIBUTING.md) if you want to help us build the extension